 Snapshots

-If you accidentally delete data in one of these centralized data stores, you may possibly be able to recover it by copying it out of a snapshot directory.
-Snapshots are automatically taken on an hourly, nightly, and weekly basis by the servers that provide our centralized disk space.
+If you accidentally delete data in one of the centralized data stores, you may be able to recover it yourself by copying it out of a snapshot directory.
+Snapshots are automatically taken on an hourly, nightly, and weekly basis by the fileservers that provide our centralized disk space.
 Snapshots can be accessed via the .snapshot directory, which is a special subdirectory that exists in every directory in our centralized storage.
-Note that the .snapshot directory will not appear unless you explicitly reference it on the command line, as in the example below:
+Note that the .snapshot directory will not appear unless you explicitly reference it on the command line, as in the example below, where I remove a file and then get a backed up copy from the hourly snapshot taken at 5pm (17:00 in military time):

 -rwxr-xr-x 1 clake sci-it 4.0K May 31 17:09 harden_sshd*